kriszyp/lmdb-js/README.md

 This returns the version number of the last entry that was retrieved with `get` (assuming it was a versioned database).
 If you are using a database with `cache` enabled, use `getEntry` instead.

 ### `asBinary(buffer): Binary`
 This can be used to directly store a buffer or Uint8Array as a value, bypassing any encoding.
-If you are using a store with an encoding that isn't `binary`, setting a value with a Uint8Array will typically be encoded with the store's encoding (for example MessagePack wraps in a header, preserving its type for `get`).
+If you are using a database with an encoding that isn't `binary`, setting a value with a Uint8Array will typically be encoded with the db's encoding (for example MessagePack wraps in a header, preserving its type for `get`).
 However, if you want to bypass encoding, for example, if you have already encoded a value, you can use `asBinary`:
 ```
 let buffer = encode(myValue) // if we have already serialized a value, perhaps to compare it or check its size
 db.put(key, asBinary(buffer)) // we can directly store the encoded value
 ```

 ### `close(): void`
-This will close the current store.
-This closes the underlying LMDB database, and if this is the root database (opened with `open` as opposed to `store.openDB`), it will close the environment (and child stores will no longer be able to interact with the database).
+This will close the current db.
+This closes the underlying LMDB database, and if this is the root database (opened with `open` as opposed to `db.openDB`), it will close the environment (and child dbs will no longer be able to interact with the database).

-### `store.doesExist(key, valueOrVersion): boolean`
+### `db.doesExist(key, valueOrVersion): boolean`
 This checks if an entry exists for the given key, and optionally verifies that the version or value exists.
 If this is a `dupSort` enabled database, you can provide the key and value to check if that key/value entry exists.
 If you are using a versioned database, you can provide a version number to verify if the entry for the provided key has the specific version number.
 This returns true if the entry does exist.

-### `store.getBinary(key): Buffer`
+### `db.getBinary(key): Buffer`
 This will retrieve the binary data at the specified key.
-This is just like `get`, except it will always return the value's binary representation as a buffer, rather than decoding with the store's encoding format (if there is no entry, `undefined` will still be returned).
+This is just like `get`, except it will always return the value's binary representation as a buffer, rather than decoding with the db's encoding format (if there is no entry, `undefined` will still be returned).

-### `store.getBinaryFast(key): Buffer`
+### `db.getBinaryFast(key): Buffer`
 This will retrieve the binary data at the specified key, like `getBinary`, except it uses reusable buffers, which is faster, but means the data in the buffer is only valid until the next get operation (including cursor operations).
 Since this is a reusable buffer it also slightly differs from a typical buffer: the `length` property is set to the length of the value (what you typically want for normal usage), but the `byteLength` will be the size of the full allocated memory area for the buffer (usually much larger).

 ### `resetReadTxn(): void`